 Advisory agreements were entered into as of October 6, 2004 by and between the Company and each of the advisors including Court Square Advisor, LLC (successor in interest to CVC Management LLC) ("Court Square"), CVC Capital Partners Asia Limited ("CVC Capital") and Francisco Partners Management LLC ("Francisco Partners").
 The Company was to pay each of Court Square and Francisco Partners an annual advisory fee the amount of which shall be the greater of \$1,379,163 per annum or 0.14777% per annum of annual consolidated revenue, and is also to pay CVC Capital an annual advisory fee the amount of which shall be the greater of \$741,673 per annum or 0.07946% per annum of annual consolidated revenue plus reasonable out-of-pocket expenses for an initial term of 10 years (subsequently extended for an additional year), subject to termination by either party upon written notice 90 days prior to the expiration of the initial term or any extension thereof.
-During the year ended December 31, 2005 and the three-month period ended December 31, 2004, the Company accrued \$3,545 thousand and \$890 thousand of accrued expenses under these agreements, respectively.
-During the year ended December 31, 2006, due to lower financial performances, the advisors agreed to waive the advisory fee and, therefore, the Company did not accrue any expenses.
-Effective June 30, 2007, the parties to the advisory agreements entered into that certain First Amendment to Advisory Agreement (the "Amendment") under which all rights and obligations of the parties terminate except for indemnity and liability provisions.
-The Amendment provides that upon a sale of the Company to an unaffiliated third party or a firmly underwritten public offering of common equity of the Company with net proceeds of \$50 million or more, the Company must pay a termination fee to the advisory in the amount of all advisory fees not paid under the advisory agreements plus the net present value of all advisory fees that would have been payable through October 6, 2014 had the adviso
+During the year ended December 31, 2005 and the three-month period ended December 31, 2006, due to lower financial performances, the advisors agreed to waive the advisory fee and, therefore, the Company did not accrue any expenses.
+Effective June 30, 2007, the parties to the advisory agreements entered into that certain First Amendment to Advisory Agreement (the "Amendment") under which all rights and obligations of the parties to the advisors in the amount of all advisory fees not paid under the advisory agreements present value of all advisory fees that would have been payable through October 6, 2014 had the advisory agreements not been amended.
+The amount of the termination fee will be determined through discussions between the parties to the advisory agreements, and the Company currently expects the termination fee will be approximately \$9.8 million.

-The Company has made a contingent commitment to its employees that it will pay an incentive of approximately \$30 million in total.
-This incentive payment is subject to management's discretion and would be distributed to all employees, other than senior management, who are employed by the Company at the closing date of the Company's initial public offering.
+The Company has made a contingent commitment to its employees that it will pay an incentive of approximately \$30 million in total in the event of an initial public offering of the Company's equity.
+This incentive payment is subject to management's discretion and would be distributed to all employees other than senior management.